BitTorrust/torrust/README.md

   <WORKING_DIRECTORY>  The download path to store/upload the file described in .torrent
   <WORKING_DIR_ARIAS>  The folder where are contained the aria subfolders, normally, it will be the /multi-client folder.
 ```
+There is no tracker involved on this test, the ports of each aria client are hardcoded on the script.
+Also, the hardcoded ports of each aria client are used on Torrust when we indicate the flag `--mock`